-All info of the person responsible for the content
+All information from those responsible for the content

 D- 50126 Bergheim